russe433/recipe-generator/README.md

 ## User Story
 As a person who consumes food.

-I need a list of recipes to make with the ingredients I have.
+I need a list of recipes to help me cook with the ingredients that I have.

-So that I can limit my food waste and have a use for all of these random ingredients.
+So that I can limit my food waste and actually eat full meals.